TanishqMehra/DNS-Attacker-and-Detector-using-GO/README.md

 # DNS-Attacker-and-Detector-using-GO
 Developed an on-path DNS poisoning attack tool and a passive DNS poisoning attack detector.

-Both tools should be developed in Go using the GoPacket library, and should support just plain (UDP) DNS traffic over port 53.
+Both tools are developed in Go using the GoPacket library.

+DNS Attacker - Dnspoison
 -----------------------------------------------------------------------------------------------------------------------------------
 The DNS packet injector, named 'dnspoison', captures the traffic from a network interface in promiscuous mode, and injects forged responses to selected DNS A requests with the goal of poisoning the cache of the victim's resolver.